OtherBrian/2020-fda/README.md

 Step 5 - Press enter.

-## Package Versions used in Numpy.Random.ipynb
+## Package Versions used in FDA-Tasks.ipynb

 Python - 3.8.5
 Numpy - 1.19.2
 Seaborn = 0.11.0

-For Task 3 of FDA-Tasks.ipynb, I use and refer to the syntax of Numpy v1.19.
+For Tasks 3 and 4 of FDA-Tasks.ipynb, I use and refer to the syntax of Numpy v1.19.
 As this version of Numpy made significant changes to the pseudorandom number generation, it is important to ensure you have Numpy v1.19 at least.

 You can find steps on how to update Python packages via Anaconda [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#updating-packages).